Which place is cheaper, New Orleans or Savannah?

 Both New Orleans and Savannah during the summer are popular places to visit.
-Furthermore, most visitors come to New Orleans for the music scene and the family-friendly experiences during these months.
+Many visitors come to Savannah in the summer for the beaches and the family-friendly experiences.
+Furthermore, most visitors come to New Orleans for the city activities, the music scene, and the family-friendly experiences during these months.

 Savannah is around the same temperature as New Orleans in the summer.
-The temperature in Savannah is usually 82°F (28°C) in July, and New Orleans stays around 82°F (28°C).
+The daily temperature in Savannah averages around 82°F (28°C) in July, and New Orleans fluctuates around 82°F (28°C).

 In New Orleans, it's very sunny this time of the year.
 It's quite sunny in Savannah.
 In the summer, Savannah often gets around the same amount of sunshine as New Orleans.
 Savannah gets 267 hours of sunny skies this time of year, while New Orleans receives 264 hours of full sun.

 New Orleans gets a good bit of rain this time of year.
 It rains a lot this time of the year in Savannah.
 Savannah usually gets more rain in July than New Orleans.
 Savannah gets 7.9 inches (200 mm) of rain, while New Orleans receives 5.9 inches (149 mm) of rain this time of the year.

 The autumn attracts plenty of travelers to both Savannah and New Orleans.
 Most visitors come to Savannah for the shopping scene and the natural beauty of the area during these months.
 Furthermore, the autumn months attract visitors to New Orleans because of the city's sights and attractions, the shopping scene, and the music scene.